Tanguydom/Remote_Desktop_Protocol/README.md

 ---

-## How to Set Up and Run the Project

-Follow the steps below to set up and run the project locally:

 ### 1. Clone the Repository

 Use the `git clone` command to download the project repository to your local machine: